Birds

 Avoid Disturbance

 If you find a nest, avoid disturbing it.
 Keep pets and children away to prevent stressing the birds.
+It is also important to not remove trees or shrubs during nesting season and avoid destroying nests.

 Temporary Care